CAFAudit/audit-service/production-swarm/README.md

 #### Deploy

-##### Restart Policy
-* `condition` : One of none, on-failure or any.
-* `delay` : How long to wait between restart attempts, specified as a duration.
-* `max_attempts` : How many times to attempt to restart a container before giving up.
-* `window` : How long to wait before deciding if a restart has succeeded, specified as a duration.

 ##### Replicas
 * `mode` : Either global (exactly one container per swarm node) or replicated (a specified number of containers) (default replicated).
 * `replicas` : If the service is replicated (which is the default), specify the number of containers that should be running at any given time.